omiddeeplearning/PETRAS_PowerSPRINT/README.md

 # Power Grid IoT System Protection and Resilience using Intelligent Edge (Power-SPRINT)

-## This code (the bellow deep network) is designed for localization of the primary source of the load-altering threats in power grids for the Power-SPRINT project.
+## This code (the below deep network) is designed for localization of the primary source of the load-altering threats in power grids for the Power-SPRINT project.

 <img src="Figs/Designed_Net.png" alt="Designed Network" width="1000" height="300">